privacy-tech-lab/gpc-privacy-choice/README.md

 ### Scheme 3: Privacy Profiles

 Scheme 3 makes use of **Privacy Profiles**.
 Upon running the extension for the first time, users are prompted to choose a privacy profile.
 Their choice will then determine which sites will receive GPC signals.
+We use the [disconnect-tracking-protection list](https://github.com/disconnectme/disconnect-tracking-protection) to identify sites that should receive signals under a certain Privacy Profile.
 Users can select to which domains they want to send GPC signals via a domain list on the Options Page.
+The GPC values for domains on the domain list depend on in which category, if any, the domain is included in the disconnect-tracking-protection list as well as the choices a user makes on the domain list.

 <p align="center">
   <img width="800" alt="Scheme 3 screenshot." src="https://user-images.githubusercontent.com/54873610/148790400-24901af2-596c-439d-bcac-34318a3a685f.png">